loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

   `ClusterSecretStore` are available sooner
 - the ESO Helm app no longer uses Argo CD `Replace=true`, which was contributing to webhook/cert bootstrap churn
-- the Kargo auth Secret and per-project wakeup token Secrets are all sourced from 1Password-backed `ExternalSecret`s
+- the Kargo auth Secret is sourced from a 1Password-backed `ExternalSecret`
-- the per-project wakeup token `ExternalSecret`s currently read the `accessKey` field from the shared `demo-admin-access-key` item
 - the cluster-level Kargo GitHub webhook receiver secret reads the `token` field from the shared `pr-github-receiver-token` item
 - the cluster-level Kargo receiver secret and `ClusterConfig` are now split into